vaibzzz123/SmartBrain-API/README.md

 /profile/:id: GET request, returns database entry for a user with the specified id.

 /image: PUT request, increments the signed in user's rank, and returns the new rank.

+/imageurl: POST request, processes Clarifai API request, taking in the image to send to API.